 It’s like price matching, but after the fact!

-And there’s a new, 100% free tool called Paribus that will do all the legwork for you.
+And there’s a new, 100% free tool called Paribus that will help you get the refunds you deserve.

 Once you sign up for Paribus, it will scan your emails for any purchase receipts from dozens of online retailers.

-Paribus will then track the price of the item(s) your purchased and give you a refund when the price drops.
+Paribus will then track the price of the item(s) you purchased and work to get you a refund when the price drops.

-All you have to do is sign up for Paribus, and it will do all the heavy lifting for you.
+Sign up for Paribus, and let it do the heavy lifting for you.

 Check out this 15-second video to learn more about Paribus. 👇